atingupta2005/azure-az-204-brillio-july-22/Hands-On/Day1/02-Develop Azure compute solutions/01-Azure Web App Service/README.md

       - App Service Logs
         - Enable different type logs
       - Log Streams
-        - To view the realtime logs
+        - To view the real-time logs
         - Visit app on Browser and view logs in Log Stream